 - 1. Describe the functions of the main hardware and software components of a computer. - 2.
-Differentiate between the main types of computer networks, be able to explain the purpose of the major network components and discuss the advantages and disadvantages of different data communication media. - 3.
-Analyse a simple problem and develop a spreadsheet to model the problem. - 4.
-Design and construct basic web pages using HTML and style sheets to solve a practical problem in their field of study. - 5.
-Develop and interpret simple database tables, queries and reports to solve practical problem in their field of study. - 6.
-Solve practical problems in their field of study using knowledge gained during the lecture.
+Design and construct basic web pages using HTML and style sheets to solve a practical problem in their field of study. - 3.
+Develop and interpret simple database tables, queries and reports to solve practical problem in their field of study. - 4.
+Solve practical problems in their field of study using knowledge gained during the lecture